 What is cloud-based digital signage software, and how does it work?

-Usually with cloud-based software, using a web browser or app on an internet-connected device (e.g. computer, tablet or smartphone), you log into a dashboard/interface/content management system (CMS) to manage your digital signage content.
+With cloud-based digital signage software, you log into a dashboard/interface/content management system (CMS) from a web browser or internet-connected device (computer, tablet or smartphone) to manage your digital signage content.
 Through your dashboard you can control any of your displays in real-time, no matter where they’re located or where you’re located – as long as you’re connected to the internet.

 Compare this method to saving content from your computer onto a USB stick and plugging it into a TV, and you should understand the difference: one method requires an internet connection and the other doesn’t.
-One method allows you to manage content remotely and in real-time, while the other doesn’t.
+One method allows you to manage content remotely, while the other doesn’t.

 How does cloud-based digital signage software differ from the alternatives?

-Hopefully you now have a general understanding of the cloud-based model, but what other options are out there?
+Hopefully you now have a general understanding of the cloud-based model, but what are the alternatives?

 One alternative is what’s called on-premise digital signage, which may be referred to as a “do-it-yourself” (DIY) solution.
-With this method, your company houses and maintains the servers that deliver content to your displays.
-Content is delivered only when connected to an internal network, with all necessary servers being located on your premises – hence the term on-premise.
+With this method, your business houses and maintains the servers that store your digital signage content.
+Content is retrieved only when connected to an internal network, with all necessary servers being located on your premises – hence the term on-premise.
 The software that accompanies an on-premise solution may be third-party or built in-house.

-Other alternatives/DIY solutions are using a USB stick or a digital media player like Chromecast, Roku or Apple TV.
-To avoid information overload, in this article we’ll stick to comparing cloud-based and on-premise digital signage.
+Other alternatives/DIY methods include using a USB stick or a digital media player like Chromecast, Roku or Apple TV.
+In this article we’ll stick to comparing cloud-based and on-premise digital signage.

 The main difference between cloud-based and on-premise solutions is the latter is a primarily internal solution while the former is a more external solution.
-There are more differences but they’re best explained in terms of advantages and disadvantages, which we’ve done for you in the next section.
+There are more differences but they’re best explained in terms of advantages and disadvantages.

 What are the advantages of cloud-based digital signage software?